DDMAL/ISMIR-call-for-music/README.md

-# ISMIR2020-C4M
+# ISMIR-call-for-music

-Repository for the ISMIR2020 Call for Music templates
+Repository for the ISMIR call for music templates